Wild, Wild West Mitzvah

 If your party is being held at a barn, check out what decorations they might already have on site.
 Old wagon wheels are great decorations, as is horse riding equipment.
 See what you can borrow for the evening.

 Start your table decorations with great linens!
 Choose browns or barn reds.
 Or talk to your rental company or event facility for fun themed linens like burlap or patterned linens like ones that look like cow print, a red bandana pattern or that are covered in pictures of cowboy boots.
 Try real red bandanas (or choose colors to match your party) as napkins!

 Even with a "casual" theme like a Western, you can still have beautiful centerpieces.
 We threw a Western theme Bat Mitzvah with floral centerpieces.
 They were sunflowers surrounded by a wire like stick in a vase that looked like a cowboy boot.
 (This picture also shows a sample of the cow print theme linen)

 Choose a centerpiece that's a bit more casual for the kids.
 A cowboy boot piñata is simple and fun as a centerpiece.
-Another option is a light up cowboy hat.
+Another option is a cowboy hat.
 Either of these options looks great with western theme balloons coming off of the top.